ta3ag/lbd/docs/BackendTutorial/source/globalvar.rst

 we implement global address operation in C++ function Cpu0TargetLowering::LowerOperation().
 LLVM will call this function only when llvm want to translate IR DAG of loading global variable into machine code.
-Since there are many Custom type of setOperationAction(ISD::XXX, MVT::XXX, Custom) in construction function Cpu0TargetLowering(), and each of them will trigger llvm calling Cpu0TargetLowering::LowerOperation() in stage "Legalized selection DAG" .
-The global address access can be identified by check if the DAG node of opcode is equal to ISD::GlobalAddress.
+All the Custom type of IR operations set by setOperationAction(ISD::XXX, MVT::XXX, Custom) in construction function Cpu0TargetLowering() will invoke llvm to call Cpu0TargetLowering::LowerOperation() in stage "Legalized selection DAG", but the global address access operation can be identified by checking the DAG node of opcode is ISD::GlobalAddress.

 Finally, add the following code in Cpu0InstrInfo.td.